 A few years ago I stepped into the front seat of a taxi in Madrid and put on my seat belt only to realise my defensive action had insulted the driver.
 It wasn't his driving ability I was worried about so much, just every other nutter on the Spanish highway.
 Anyway, I just had a similar feeling whilst browsing the Vonage Developer's Center [sic].
 So far they have a single service 'Third Party Call Control'.
 Whilst they provide a nice simple URI to HTTP GET the address book, (it's a shame they put the password as a parameter), this is the bit that bothers me:

-The W3C recommends using HTTP POST instead of GET for URLs like these,
+using HTTP POST instead of GET for URLs like these,

 however both are supported.